ClintLalonde.net

 Of all the players, JW FLV is the only one capable of doing true media streaming using RTMP as opposed to progressive downloading.
 True media streaming requires a media server.
 If you have access to a medai server, then JW FLV Player is your player.

-Like the Wordpress Audio Player, you need to upload the Javascript and Flash files to your own server.
+Like the WordPress Audio Player, you need to upload the Javascript and Flash files to your own server.

 Configuring the player can be a bit of a frustrating affair if you are not technically inclined.
 Much of the documentation and tutorials feel like they were written by developers, which is okay if you are a developer but not so if you just want to get the thing working.
 You should feel comfortable working in JavaScript before diving into the JW FLV Player, especially if you want to customize the features or look and feel beyond the default player.